 Why not just keep the grant going?

 The number of requests has dwindled significantly.
 But the state of Utah remains flexible and could reinstate the grant program if the need arises.
 We encourage all eligible Utahns to get vaccinated as the best protection against COVID-19.
 The vast majority of people who are getting sick and being hospitalized from COVID-19 have not been vaccinated.
-We encourage businesses and community organizations to schedule a mobile vaccination clinic at a location of their choosing at coronavirus.utah.gov.
+We encourage businesses and community organizations to schedule a mobile vaccination clinic at a location of their choosing at coronavirus-stage.at.utah.gov.